Ottoman coffeehouse: Social and entertainment activity

 Coffeehouses provided a new venue for socialization to occur.
 Before them, hospitality events were reserved for the home.
 Gossip was now exchanged with coffee cups and around coffee tables.
-This gossip often included discussions of women.
-Men would debate or question the chastity of known women by the community.
+This gossip often included discussions of women, including about the chastity of known women by the community.
 In other cases, men would simply converse about daily ongoings or scandals.
 Sometimes, they would engage in entertainment activities like producing plays on everyday life satires.
 They would also host improvisational performances.
 Other times, shadow puppet shows would be produced or narrated stories would be told.
 The emergence of coffeehouses expanded the private sphere to allow many social conversations and experiences in public settings.

 Before the rise of the coffeehouse, men were found at work, the mosque, or at home.
 The necessities of Ottoman life could be fulfilled by rotating through these three places.
 Referred to as the “Fourth Place,” the coffeehouse introduced a “neutral meeting ground” with “social leveling.”
 This was specifically prevalent in the sixteenth and seventeenth centuries, especially as urban Ottoman citizens longed for tight-knit, local, and familial society amid urbanization.
 The unit of organization was being further drowned out by the rise of the centralized state.
 Furthermore, the home-based host-guest binary was not present at the coffeehouse, creating greater levels of social equality.
 Similar to the master-slave model, hierarchy, while still important, was replaced with other identities in the space.
 Poets, politicians, scholars, dervishes, and, later, janissaries could meet in groups with similar interests to express their passions and thoughts.
 Verbal communication was a crucial commonality for all guests.
 After all, it was the chief means by which debates, plays, narrations, and even rebellions were organized.
 Jean de Thévenot, a French traveler in the Middle East, noted that men of all occupations, religions, or statuses could frequent coffeehouses.
 Thévenot recognized the “heterogeneity of coffeehouse clientele,” citing “socio-professional and confessional distinctions.”
 The main frequenters were artisans, shopkeepers, yet merchants from foreign countries like England, Russia, France, and Venice constituted the second largest group.
 Due to increased communication and interaction between distinct people, “mimetic processes” were developed in politics, art, and, most importantly, insurrection.
 Bureaucrats distributed information to military officers, just as writers exchanged works with poets; a truly dialectical process was shaping rich Ottoman culture.
 Over time, the coffeehouse, as a lucrative industry, gave agency to the market over religious or state authority.